cognitedata/pygen/cognite/pygen/dm_clients/README.md

 4. Populate and manipulate data items / instances in DM using a `DomainClient` provided in this package.

-> Note: This might change in the future: as `gqlpygen` module evolves we should be able to dynamically create Python
+> Note: This might change in the future: as `pygen` module evolves we should be able to dynamically create Python
 > data types from existing GraphQL schemas in DM.